Lamination Stacks Of Industrial Motor Cores in China

 Design and Manufacture Compound Die

-Our mold service department documents all settings and the number of mold strokes daily.
-With all this data, the current condition of the mold and estimated remaining life can be determined.
-Our customer-owned molds are free of charge for service and repair of molds during their everyday mold life.
+Motorneo mold service department documents all settings and the number of mold strokes daily.
+To determine the current condition of the mold and estimated remaining life.
+Customer-owned molds are free of charge for service and repair of molds during their everyday mold life.

 compound die